hyperstack-org/hyperstack/docs/installation/installation.md

                                          # HyperComponent as the base class
 # --no-help                              # don't add helper comments

-# Note --add-route switch will not work if multiple components are generated.
+# Note: the --add-route switch will not work if multiple components are generated.

-# Note you can override the component base class for the entire application
+# Note: you can override the component base class for the entire application
 # by setting the Hyperstack `component_base_class` config option.
 See config options in the
 # last section.

-# Note that hyperstack:install is the same as running:
+# Note: that hyperstack:install is the same as running:

 rails g hyper:component App --add-route rails hyperstack:install:webpack rails hyperstack:install:hyper-model
-rails hyperstack:install:hotloader-only
+rails hyperstack:install:hotloader
 ```

 ## The `app/hyperstack` Directory